Vienna Hofburg Palace at dusk, imperial Austrian capital with Michaelerplatz dome and Habsburg architectural detail

 9

-Anantara's 2023 reconversion of an 1873 Theophil Hansen palace — 152 rooms, Imperial Spa, and Asian wellness applied to a Viennese setting.
-Different feel from the European-tradition options.
+Anantara's 2024 rebrand of the 1873 Theophil Hansen palace on Schottenring (formerly the Kempinski), 152 rooms, the Imperial Spa, and Asian wellness applied to a Viennese setting.

 The Vienna Hotel Guide: Everything You Need to Know